PeterUlz/TranscriptionFactorProfiling/README.md

 `

 ## Calculate Accessibility per TF
-After average coverages around TF binding sites have been calculated, we can estimate the accessibility by specifying the output folder of the step above
+After average coverages around TF binding sites have been calculated, we can estimate the accessibility by specifying the output folder of the step above and the respective sample name
 `
 ./scoring_pipeline.sh <output_folder> <sample name>
 `